Abjad/abjad/abjad/docs/source/examples/ligeti.rst

 stem up.

-4. The eight note runs are always beamed together and slurred, and the first two notes always have the dynamicings 'f' 'p'.
+4. The eight note runs are always beamed together and slurred, and the first two notes always have the dynamic markings 'f' 'p'.

 The two "layers" of the *cell* we will model with two Voices inside a simultaneous Container.
 The top Voice will hold the octave "chord" while the